Avatar (band): Black Waltz and Hail the Apocalypse (2011−2015)

-In December 2011 guitarist Simon Andersson left the band, being replaced by Tim Öhrström.
-On 25 January 2012 the album Black Waltz was released in Europe.
+On 25 January 2012, the album Black Waltz was released in Europe.
 It reached position 25 on the album list in Avatar's native Sweden.
 The album was released in the US on 14 February.
 Black Waltz marks the first appearance of the "Clown" face paint now worn regularly by Eckerström.
+It is also the band's last album to feature long-time guitarist Simon Andersson, who left the band in February 2012 to focus on his studies.
 To support the American release of Black Waltz, Avatar embarked on its first ever U.S. tour alongside Lacuna Coil and Sevendust in February 2013.

 In August 2013, after the wife of Device and Disturbed vocalist David Draiman gave birth and Draiman opted to bow out of his tour schedule, Avatar was picked by Avenged Sevenfold to replace Device and continue to tour with them and Five Finger Death Punch.
 The following fall, the band spent a month in Thailand recording for a new album, planned for release in March 2014.

-On 11 March 2014 it was announced that Avatar's fifth album would be titled Hail the Apocalypse and was released 13 May 2014 via eOne Music.
+On 11 March 2014, it was announced that Avatar's fifth album would be titled Hail the Apocalypse and was released 13 May 2014 via eOne Music.
 The album's first single, the title track, was released 17 March 2014 and was accompanied by a video.
 The new album is produced by Tobias Lindell and mixed by Jay Ruston.